If you don’t have a blog yet, you are missing out! A blog can be a great tool to grow both personally and professionally. For instance:

 I recommend HostGator, as it’s one of the largest and best hosting companies around.
 Their plans are customized for WordPress users (the software you’ll be using on your blog), and are quite affordable.
 Click here to get the basic plan for just $4.49/month (30% discount over regular price).

-3. Install WordPress and choose a template
+3. Install WordPress and choose a theme

 HostGator users have the benefit of being able to install WordPress with just a few clicks.
 First, log into your hosting account (you should have received the login details via email).
 Inside the main dashboard, locate the “Software” section.